Railway Express Agency

-Railway Express Agency (REA), founded as the American Railway Express Agency and later renamed the American Railway Express Inc., was a national package delivery service that operated in the United States from 1918 to 1975.
+Railway Express Agency (aka REA Express) (REA), founded as the American Railway Express Agency and later renamed the American Railway Express Inc., was a national package delivery service that operated in the United States from 1918 to 1975.
 REA arranged transport and delivery via existing railroad infrastructure, much as today's UPS or DHL companies use roads and air transport.
 It was created through the forced consolidation of existing services into a national near-monopoly to ensure the rapid and safe movement of parcels, money, and goods during World War I.

-REA ceased operations in 1975, when its business model ceased to be viable.
+REA ceased operations in 1975, unable to adapt to changes in the rail industry, and increased competition from other modes of package delivery.

-Early history
+History

-Express delivery in the early 19th century was almost all by horse, whether by stagecoach or riders.
-The first parcel express agency in the United States is generally considered to have been started by William Frederick Harnden (1812–1845), who in 1839 began regular trips between New York City and Boston, Massachusetts, as a courier transporting small parcels, currency and other valuables.
-Another, Wells Fargo & Co., was founded in 1853.
+Express delivery in the early 19th century was almost all by horse, whether by stagecoach or riders on horseback.
+The first parcel express agency in the United States is generally considered to have been started by William F. Harnden (1812–1845), who in 1839 began regular trips between New York City and Boston, Massachusetts, as a courier transporting small parcels, currency and other valuables.
+Another, Wells Fargo & Co, was founded in 1853.
 Other early express companies included Southern Express Company, Adams Express Company; and Butterfield Overland Mail.

-1900 to World War II
+As railroads developed and expanded through the United States, linking towns of all sizes, stagecoach and horseback gave way to rail.
 The express business flourished in the latter half of the 19th century, and by 1900 there were four principal parcel express companies, all of which included the rapidly advancing railways as one of their means of transport: Adams Express Company, Southern Express Company, American Express Company, and Wells Fargo.

-Another competitor arrived in 1913: the U.S. Post Office expanded its services to offer Parcel Post.
-Still, private railway express business increased steadily through the end of World War I.
+The United States Post Office Department introduced parcel post in 1913.
+This service enabled an individual to mail an item larger than a letter, up to 11 lbs in weight.
+This was on top of laws, Private Express Statutes, that gave the US Post Office the exclusive right to transport letters.
+Express companies could not transport letters, unless the letter had the correct United States Postage applied, on top of the rates the express company charged.
+Private railway express business increased steadily through the end of World War I.